Nx and Turborepo

 - Since the computation of the project graph can take a lot of time for complex workspaces, both Nx and Turborepo have a daemon process to create the graph in the background.

-- Nx has project boundary rules, which are essential for any monorepo with multiple teams contributing.
+- Nx has module boundary rules, which are essential for any monorepo with multiple teams contributing.
 You can say that some things in the monorepo are private to your team so they cannot be depended on by other teams.
 Turborepo doesn't have project boundary rules.
 Project boundary rules prevent the monorepo from becoming a “big ball of mud”.

 3. Project graph visualization